armadillu/ofxTimeMeasurements/ReadMe.md

 		int a = 0;
 	TS_STOP_NIF("nif");

-	a = 1; //notice how we can access the variable declared within the time measurement scope.
+	a = 1; //we can now access the variable declared in the TM scope.
 ```

 ### TS() Mode